hannahilea/hannahilea.github.io/blog/musidex/src.md

 I'll admit that what I *really* wanted was a jukebox---but none of the jukeboxes on Craigslist were in my budget, and even if they ahd been, they probably aren't within the space or weight limits of my apartment.
 This Musidex has been a fairly satisfying substitute, if a little less flashy!

-## Exhibit A: The first Musidex
+## Exhibit A: Musidex I

-I built this one for myself.
+The first Musidex I built was for myself.

 ![Photo TODO](./assets/exhibit-a.png)